fuzzywalrus/Photoshop-FavIcon-Action/ReadMe.md

 # Favicon Creator Action for the Obsessive

 FavIcons today are plentiful, ranging a variety of sizes, however wrangling them all in is a pain.
-This is a simple Photoshop action and sketch file with predefined exports that creates 13 favicon sizes based on the current standards.
+This porject includes a simple Photoshop actio, sketch file with predefined exports  and macOS Automator script  that creates 14 favicon sizes based on the current standards.

-I highly recommend [favicon cheat sheet](https://github.com/audreyr/favicon-cheat-sheet) and [Apple's Configuring Web Applications](https://developer.apple.com/library/content/documentation/AppleApplications/Reference/SafariWebContent/ConfiguringWebApplications/ConfiguringWebApplications.html)  for more information.
+I highly recommend [favicon cheat sheet](https://github.com/audreyr/favicon-cheat-sheet) and [Apple's Configuring Web Applications](https://developer.apple.com/library/content/documentation/AppleApplications/Reference/SafariWebContent/ConfiguringWebApplications/ConfiguringWebApplications.html) and  [The Web App Manifest](https://developers.google.com/web/fundamentals/web-app-manifest/)  for more information.

 # Photoshop Favicon Creator for the Obsessive.